Fort Saint Michael

 Fort Saint Michael (Forti San Mikiel) was a small fort in the land front of the city of Senglea, Malta.
-It was originally built in the 1552 and it played a significant role in the Great Siege of Malta of 1565.
-Following the siege, it was rebuilt as Saint Michael Cavalier (Kavallier ta' San Mikiel), and it was completed in 1581.
-The cavalier was partially demolished in the 20th century, and only a part of its base still exists today.
+It was originally built in the 1552 and played a significant role in the Great Siege of Malta of 1565.
+Following the siege, it was rebuilt as Saint Michael Cavalier (Kavallier ta' San Mikiel), and was completed in 1581.
+The cavalier was partially demolished in the 20th century, and only a part of its base remains today.

 Construction and history

 In 1537 d’Homedes renovated a villa and surrounded it with a casemate.

 In 1551, the Ottomans attacked Malta and later invaded Gozo.
 This prompted the Order's Grand Master, Juan de Homedes y Coscon, to strengthen the defences of the island.
 Two new forts were needed, one on the Sciberras Peninsula, and one on the smaller peninsula then known as Isola di San Michele, which was formed by Dockyard Creek and French Creek in Grand Harbour.